Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 # Mapsui 2.0

-At the moment of writing (11 may 2018) a first beta of Mapsui v2 has been released.
-It has .NET Standard core libraries instead of PCLs.
-Other then that it is equivalent to 1.4.1 but some further changes are planned.
-Here  are some ideas of changes that could go into 2.0.
+At the moment work is going on Mapsui v2.
+The core libraries are .NET Standard instead of PCLs.
+Here are some of the changes going into v2.

 ### Todo
 - Wrap Viewport in LimitingViewport which limits it to user settings, or access through Navigator.